LeaBits/LeaBits/README.md

 ### Leanne de Goeij a.k.a.
 LeaBits
 <sup>(I've chosen this nickname when I was younger, don't judge)</sup>

 I'm a teacher at the **Rotterdam University of Applied Sciences**, but currently also studying for my own master's degree.
-Most of my repositories are private (sorry, not sorry :sassy_woman:).
+Most of my repositories are private. :sassy_woman:

 **Find me:**
 - :zap: [Personal portfolio](https://ldegoeij.nl/)